Virtually everyone on the planet would like to be healthier. I know I want a healthy life, and I know you would too!

-But that’s easier said than done, especially today when we have easy access to junk convenience food, are more stressed out than ever and aren’t as physically active.
+But that’s easier said than done, especially today when we have easy access to junk convenience food, are more stressed out than ever, and aren’t as physically active.

 Living a healthier life all comes down to our daily lifestyle choices.
-The habits that we build and decisions that we make throughout the day determine how healthy we are overall.
+The habits that we build and the decisions that we make throughout the day determine how healthy we are overall.

 It’s time to start taking steps toward a healthier life by kicking any unhealthy habits that are holding you back.

 5 Easy Ways to Help You Lead a Healthy Life

 Unless you have a health condition that requires treatment with prescription drugs, the first thing to eliminate from your lifestyle is alcohol and substance abuse.
 Alcohol and drugs can wreak havoc on a person’s health even if they do everything else right.
 There are direct health risks, including an increased risk of cancer and heart disease, and there are also indirect health risks.
 They dull your senses and are responsible for most car accidents and tripping and falling.